Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 It’s often best to use some lighter ESD methods (read: aerobic work) on your off days for 1-3 days a week, maybe 20-30 minutes at a time.

-As I said before there is a great deal of cross-over between anaerobic forms of ESD (not entirely though) and neuromuscular training so using one or the other (or together…) is a good way to ensure you can recover.
+As I said before there is a great deal of cross-over between anaerobic forms of ESD and neuromuscular training so using one or the other (or together…) is a good way to ensure you can recover.

 You might only do speed work twice a week, but it covers a similar energy pathway as the short energy system does.
-You don’t want to layer, heavy neurological strength training over that work too much (though if you do, it’s probably after the technical speed work).
+You don’t want to layer, heavy neurological strength training over that work too much.
+If you do, it’s probably after the technical speed work. i.e. I'd probably do any HIIT running intervals before I did anything else that day, even if it's also considered 'conditioning.'

 If you have questions about how to fit things together, please leave a comment.